lsig/flower_garden/gardeners/group6/IMPROVEMENTS.md

 ### 1. Nutrient Flow Score (Pre-Simulation Metric)

-**Problem**: Current score only counts edges and degrees; ignores whether interactions are actually productive.

-**Idea**: Score the layout based on estimated nutrient production/consumption balance before simulation.
+**Idea**: Current scoring only counts edges (interactions exist) and node degrees (interaction count).
+But not all interactions are equally valuable.
+Two plants can be touching without having complementary nutrients - wasting space.
+A Rhododendron (produces R, consumes G/B) next to another Rhododendron produces no nutrient exchange.
+But a Rhododendron next to a Geranium (produces G, consumes R/B) creates a productive cycle.
+This score rewards layouts where interacting plants actually help each other.

 **Implementation**:
-- Add new function `measure_nutrient_potential()` in `scoring.py`
-- For each cross-species edge, compute nutrient flow potential
-- Formula: `(producer_capacity - consumer_need) × interaction_strength`
-- Example: Rhododendron (produces R) near Geranium (needs R) = high potential
+- Create new scoring function that checks nutrient coefficients for each pair of interacting plants
+- Score pairs based on complementarity (one produces what the other needs)
-- Weight by both species' nutrient coefficients
+- Weight by the magnitude of nutrient exchange possible
+- Combine with existing edge count score

-**Where**: `algorithms/scoring.py`
+**Where**: `algorithms/scoring.py` - add new function or extend `measure_garden_quality()`

-**Benefits**:
-- Better pre-simulation metric for layout quality
-- Guides algorithm toward naturally productive configurations
-- Can replace or complement current edge-counting metric

 ---

 ### 2. Species Coverage Score Component

-**Problem**: Algorithm may create solutions dominated by 1-2 species, missing beneficial interactions.

-**Idea**: Add bonus points if all species are represented in cross-species interactions.
+**Idea**: Sometimes the algorithm creates layouts dominated by one species.
+For example, mostly Rhododendrons with scattered Geraniums - this limits nutrient cycling since you're missing the Begonia production chain.
+Encouraging all three species to participate in interactions ensures more balanced nutrient flow across the garden ecosystem.

 **Implementation**:
-- Track which species participate in edges
+- Track which species have cross-species interactions (not just presence)
-- Add coverage bonus: `score += (coverage_bonus * num_species_interacting / 3)`
-- Ensures balanced ecosystem rather than single-species dominance
+- Add bonus points proportional to species diversity in the interaction network
+- Example: bonus if all 3 species interact, smaller bonus for 2 species

 **Where**: `algorithms/scoring.py` in `measure_garden_quality()`

-**Benefits**:
-- Encourages diversity
-- Prevents pathological solutions (only Rhododendrons)
-- Better nutrient cycling with all three species

 ---